AlanCLo/JenkinsServer/duplicity/README.md

  2. For testing, another test database is needed and is always a copy of production based on the last backup.

-Example:
+**Example**:

-"blahapp" is a django app, all required connection details and backup policy is stored in /workspace/blahapp.params Backup very night at 2:01am to SWIFT
+"blahapp" is a django app, all required connection details and backup policy is stored in /workspace/blahapp.params
+ * Backup very night at 2:01am to SWIFT
-Get a fresh test copy of the production database every night at 2:15am
+ * Get a fresh test copy of the production database every night at 2:15am
 ```bash
 1 2 * * * bash /workspace/swift_backup.bash /workspace/blahapp.params
 15 2 * * * bash /workspace/update_test_db_from_backup.bash /workspace/blahapp.params